braincore/hai-cli/README.md

 [QUESTION] Execute? y/[n]:
 ```

-To empower the AI to ignore your suggestive inclusion of a tool, add `?` after the tool name as a suffix:
+To let the AI to decide whether to use your suggested tool, add a "?" as a suffix to the tool’s name.

 ```
 [0]: !sh? how old is the earth?